pravashendhukumar/QI_InterviewAssignment/QI_Assignment/README.md

 ## **Running Test:**
 All the test to be executed can be configured in TestData.xlsx sheet placed in below path.<br><br>
 src\test\resources\data\TestData.xlsx<br><br>
-List all the tests to be executed in Sanity or Regression sheet.
-Update the config.properties file sheet parameter with sheet (Eg: Regression/Sanity) that needs to be executed.
+List all the tests to be executed in Sanity.
+Update the config.properties file sheet parameter with sheet (Eg: Sanity) that needs to be executed.

 Open the command prompt and navigate to the folder in which pom.xml file is present.
 Run the below Maven command.

-    mvn clean test -Dthreads=10
+    mvn clean test -Dthreads=2

-This will run 10 test cases in parallel (default thread count is 1).
+This will run 2 test cases in parallel (default thread count is 1).

 You can also change the execution sheet at run time by using set command as shown below.
 This will override the sheet value in config.properties file.

-    set sheet=Sanity && mvn clean test -Dthreads=10
+    set sheet=Sanity && mvn clean test -Dthreads=2

 Once the execution completes report will be generated in below folder structure.